ivangfr/https-springboot-react/README.md

 - **movies-shell**

-  - Open another terminal and inside `https-springboot-react/movies-shell` folder run the command below to package the `jar`
+  - Open a new terminal and navigate to `https-springboot-react/movies-shell` folder

+  - Run the command below to package the `jar`
     ```
     ./mvnw clean package -DskipTests
     ```

-  - Still inside `https-springboot-react/movies-shell`, run the following command to start `movies-shell`
+  - Run the following command to start `movies-shell`
     ```
     ./target/movies-shell-0.0.1-SNAPSHOT.jar
     ```